sohamkaje/Python--Beginner-Wordle-Terminal/README.md

 - B means black, this means that the letter in that position is not in the chosen word
 - Y means yellow, this corresponding letter is in the final word but its not in the correct spot
-- G means green, the letter that matches the position of the word is the right letter in the right spot
+- G means green, the letter that matches the position of the word is the right letter in the right spot You're given 6 chances to guess the word, so use the information given wisely.